uncefact/spec-untp/website/docs/specification/DigitalIdentityAnchor.md

 ### Digital Identity Anchor

 The Digital Identity Anchors is a Verifiable credential.
 Please refer to [DPP VC Guidance](DigitalProductPassport.md#verifiable-credential) for information about the use of the verifiable credentials data model for UNTP.
-THe issuing party for the VC MUST be the authority that owns or operates the identity register.
+The issuing party for the VC MUST be the authority that owns or operates the identity register.

 ### Registered Identity